pangolinjs/core/README.md

 npm run test
 ```

-For more information take a look at the [templates of the init package](https://github.com/front-end-styleguide/init/blob/master/templates).
+For more information take a look at the [templates](https://github.com/front-end-styleguide/templates).

 ## Test the core package